 Red Velvet Cookies with Cream Cheese Frosting taste just like a red velvet cupcake in cookie form!
 Perfect recipe for Christmas or for Valentine’s Day!

-These red velvet cookies take all of the flavor of red velvet cake, and turn it into an easy cookie.
-The cookies are much faster and much easier to make than red velvet cake or cupcakes.
+I’m a sucker for a good piece of red velvet cake.
+These red velvet cookies take all of the flavor of red velvet cake, and turn it into an easy cookie, and the cookies are much faster and much easier to make than red velvet cake or cupcakes.

-And they’re topped with rich cream cheese frosting, so you don’t miss any of the deliciousness.
+These cookies are really easy to make!
+The cookie dough is made in one bowl, and there’s no chilling necessary.
+And they’re topped with rich cream cheese frosting, so you don’t miss any of the deliciousness of red velvet cake.

 They’re perfectly festive for Christmas or Valentine’s Day.
 You can enjoy them as-is, or you can top them with colored sugar or sprinkles.